Orbiter/mflux-server/README.md

 ## Example usage

 You need a huggingface access token to get the weights from the gated huggingface repository.
-Create a token and then install the huggingface CLI with `pip install huggingface_hub`, then log in with `huggingface-cli login` and paste in your access token.
+Create a token and then install the huggingface CLI with `pip install huggingface-hub`, then log in with `huggingface-cli login` and paste in your access token.

 The server can be installed and started with i.e.